 All these factors contribute to the high patient satisfaction realized by many CIH practices.
 Most importantly, everyone, especially those in the vulnerable state of pain, deserves to experience these qualities that put the healing back into healthcare.

 Change the system to change the crisis

 There are a number of barriers within the healthcare system.
 Many prevent pain patients from gaining access to evidence-based, patient-centered treatment.
 They include:

 - Limited patient access in the form of arbitrary visit and procedure limits based solely on provider type, not patient need

 - Depressed third-party payer reimbursement for covered service when delivered by a CIH provider, including doctors of chiropractic and licensed acupuncturists and massage therapists

 - Lack of care coordination across providers and between health systems and private practices

-Leading researchers and thought leaders from around the world are calling on governments and healthcare plans to incentivize high-value care for pain, which includes chiropractic spinal manipulation, acupuncture, and massage therapy.
+Leading researchers and thought leaders from around the world are calling on governments.
+Specifically, in regard to healthcare plans to incentivize high-value care for pain.
+This includes chiropractic spinal manipulation, acupuncture, and massage therapy.